-Extreme natural events (storms, wildfire, etc.) cause a significant proportion of major BPS impacts.
-For example, NERC's "2019 State of Reliability" report noted weather was responsible for all category 3, 4, and 5 BPS events across the Electric Reliability Organization Enterprise's footprint in 2018.
+Extreme natural events (e.g., storms, wildfire) cause a significant proportion of major BPS impacts.
+For example, NERC's 2019 State of Reliability report noted weather was responsible for both Category 3 events (there were no Category 4 or 5 events) across the ERO Enterprise's footprint in 2018.
 Extreme natural events tend to be regional in nature.
 Natural events may affect BES equipment, resources, or infrastructure required to operate the BES.
-Certain events are unique to region(s), which they impact, while others may occur in any region of the BPS.
-Each type of event brings unique challenges from a supply sufficiency, spare-parts availability, delivery, and restoration perspective.
-Preparation and proactive planning of procedures and protocols are critical for utilities and determine to assess appropriate steps for both reliability and resiliency.
+Certain events are unique to areas that they impact while others may occur in any area of the BPS.
+Each type of event brings unique challenges from supply sufficiency, spare-parts availability, delivery, and restoration perspectives.
+Preparation and proactive planning of procedures and protocols are critical for utilities to assess and determine appropriate steps for both reliability and resiliency.